JetBrains/intellij-plugin-verifier/README.md

     The path to the directory where verification reports will be saved.
     By default, it is equal to `<current working dir>/verification-<timestamp>`.

+* `-verification-reports-formats (-vrf)`

+    The output format of the verification reports.
+    Supported formats are: `plain` (console output), `html` and `markdown` By default, `plain` and `html` output formats are enabled.
+    Multiple output formats are supported, separated by a comma.

+    Output format that starts with a `-` (dash) will be suppressed: either from the default set of output formats or from the specified output formats.

+    Examples:

+    * `plain,markdown` will enable console output and the Markdown verification reports.
+    * `-plain` will disable console output, but retain the default HTML output.

 * `-runtime-dir (-r)`

     The path to the directory containing Java runtime jar.